Business Management (Business Analytics) BSc (Hons) – 2022 entry

 In our fast-paced, data-driven modern world, business analysts help organisations turn big data into big ideas.
 Artificial intelligence, machine learning and management science power decisions in business.

 You’ll gain data-led insights and optimise businesses by using descriptive, predictive and prescriptive analytics.

-Our practical BSc (Hons) Business Management (Business Analytics pathway) course will transform you into a confident lateral thinker who is up-to-date on the latest theory and practice.
-By the time you graduate, you will be able to show critical understanding, apply, and evaluate principles and concepts related to business analytics to support making informed decisions across a range of national and international business and organisational sectors.
+Our practical BSc (Hons) Business Management (Business Analytics pathway) course will transform you into a confident lateral thinker who's up-to-date on the latest theory and practice.
+By the time you graduate, you'll be able to show critical understanding, and apply and evaluate principles and concepts related to business analytics.
+This will allow you to make informed decisions across a range of national and international business and organisational sectors.

 Our teaching is at the forefront of the field and is influenced by real industry insights.
 All academics within Surrey Business School are research-active and some are advisers to world-renowned organisations.

-We are ranked in the top 10 for business and economics in the UK by the Times Higher Education World University Rankings 2020.
+We're proud to be ranked 61st in the world for business and economics by the Times Higher Education World University Subject Rankings 2022, too.